hasanatkazmi/provenance-stats/README.md

 Tested on Ubuntu 14.04 LTS 32 bit only.

 - `setup`: Scripts related to setting up the system to run tests.
-- setup/ubuntu.yml: Ansible Playbook that sets up development environment for [SPADE][1].
+- `setup/ubuntu.yml`: Ansible Playbook that sets up development environment for [SPADE][1].
-- setup/ubuntu.sh: Automates the install process by invoking Ansible.
+- `setup/ubuntu.sh`: Automates the install process by invoking Ansible.
 This scripts also builds all required tools and softwares.
-- setup/localhost: Required for Ansible.
+- `setup/localhost`: Required for Ansible.
-- setup/buildscripts/*: Scripts for building up dtracker, SPADE and coreutils (including instrumented version).
+- `setup/buildscripts/*`: Scripts for building up dtracker, SPADE and coreutils (including instrumented version).

-- testgen: Scripts related to test generation.
+- `testgen`: Scripts related to test generation.
-- testgen/config.py: Config file for parameterizing test generation.
+- `testgen/config.py`: Config file for parameterizing test generation.
-- testgen/mktests.py: Script that generates test scripts.
+- `testgen/mktests.py`: Script that generates test scripts.
-- testgen/mkstats.py: Script to generate stats (a CSV file) from the test.
+- `testgen/mkstats.py`: Script to generate stats (a CSV file) from the test.

 ### Prereqs: